u4507075/icd_10/README.md

 2. Use machine learning models to verify ICD-10 labelled by human.

 ## Aims
-1. The performance of machine learning model shows precision, recall, and F-measure greater than 80%.
+1. The performance of machine learning model shows precision, recall, and F-measure are greater than 80%.
 2. Present one year cost-benefit analysis compared between before and after using machine learning models to fill ICD-10.

 ## Time line